-Apps are installed using something called a package.
+An app is installed as a package.
 To find the package:

-- From Setup, search and select Installed Packages in the Quick Find box.
+- From Setup, enter Installed Packages in the Quick Find box.

 - Click the name of the package you installed.
-It will be the same name from the AppExchange download page.
+It will be the same name on the AppExchange download page.

 - Click View Components to see more information about the package.
 The Package Details page shows you all the components, including custom fields, custom objects, and Apex classes in the package.
 This information helps you determine whether you have any conflicts in your own customizations.

 As you start to explore AppExchange, be sure to check out free apps provided by Salesforce Labs.
 The great thing about Salesforce Labs apps, other than being free, is that they’re open source.
 You can customize them as needed and peek under the hood to see how they work.
 It’s a great way to learn more about how the platform works.